 It’s a way of enabling identification and addressability among unknown visitors to a website.
 The most common use cases for fingerprinting are paid advertising and website personalization retargeting, which allows brands to serve up content and experiences relevant to site visitors based on their previous actions.

 With third-party cookie deprecation, fingerprinting has taken on more prominence.
 However, it comes with its own controversy due to a lack of transparency and/or explicit consent provided by consumers, as well as Apple and Google actively restricting its use.

 Remember: Identity underpins everything brands do, from marketing campaigns to customer support.
-The imperative for organizations now is empowering their business teams to access and take action on customer identities to give people what they want: personalized, impactful customer experiences.
+The imperative for organizations now is empowering their business teams to access and take action on customer identities to give people what they want: personalized, impactful and real-time CX.

 Learn More About Customer Identity

-Download our 2022 CDP Market Guide to see how the right technology can help you resolve customer identities and transform data into superior customer experiences.
+Download our 2022 CDP Market Guide to see how the right technology can help you resolve customer identities and transform data into superior, seamless CX.